peteraba/FooTranslate/README.md

 FooTranslate
 ============

-Library to make using translations in Opulence easy.
+Library for making international applications in Opulence easy.

 Setup